-Em - total emissions (kt) EF - estimated or default emission factor (t/TJ) $B_q - amount of fuel in thermal units (TJ)$
+where: Em - total emissions (kt) EF - estimated or default emission factor (t/TJ) Bq - amount of fuel in thermal units (TJ)

-SO_2 emission data are taken from the national database "2-Air" where enterprises that do any pollution activity and have A, B or C category pollution permits report their emissions and information about sulphur content in fuel used.
-Other precursors (NO_x, CO, NMVOC) are calculated using Tier 1 and Tier 2 method.
+$SO_2$ emission data are taken from the national database "2-Air" where enterprises that do any pollution activity and have A, B or C category pollution permits report their emissions and information about sulfur content in fuel used.
+Other precursors (NOx, CO, NMVOC) are calculated using Tier 1 and Tier 2 method.